pin0S/Swift-notes/README.md

 - The **`body`** property has an interesting type: **`some View`**.
 This means it will return something that conforms to the **`View`** protocol, which is our layout.
 This means we expect some type to be returned, but we don't know what it will be, so we have you covered.
 - The **`ContentView_Previews`** struct conforms to the **`PreviewProvider`** protocol.
 This code is not part of the final app that goes to the App Store; it is only used by Xcode to display a preview of the UI design alongside the code.

+## Stacks

+A way for swiftui’s View to return multiple things, you have three options that I know about now:

+1. `**HStack**` - horizontal
+2. `**VStack**` - vertical
+3. `**ZStack**` - zindex (depth)
+    1. **`ZStack`** draws its contents from top to bottom, back to front.
+This means if you have an image then some text **`ZStack`** will draw them in that order, placing the text on top of the image.

+- I think of these kind of like flex box, in that `HStack` sets it to `flex-direction: column` and `VStack` sets it to `flex-direction` row.
+While ZStack let’s you play with z-indexs
+- Vertical and horizontal stacks automatically fit their content, and prefer to align themselves to the center of the available space.
+If you want to change that you can use one or more **`Spacer`** views to push the contents of your stack to one side.

 ## Temp useful components section

 *NB put these into sections that make more sense once I get a better idea of where they are commonly used